apache/druid/docs/multi-stage-query/reference.md

 ### Durable storage configurations

 Durable storage is supported on Amazon S3 storage and Microsoft's Azure storage.
-There are a few common configurations that controls the behaviour for both the services as documented below.
+There are a few common configurations that controls the behavior for both the services as documented below.
 Apart from the common configurations, there are a few properties specific to each storage that must be set.

-Common properties to configure the behaviour of durable storage
+Common properties to configure the behavior of durable storage

 |Parameter          |Default                                 | Description          |
 |-------------------|----------------------------------------|----------------------|